Estelle Mountain

 Estelle Mountain is a 2767 ft peak, the tallest in the Temescal Mountains.
-It is located on the west side of the upper part of the range overlooking the Temescal Valley, in Riverside County, California.
+It is located on the west side of the upper part of the range overlooking the Temescal Valley, in Riverside County, California, United States.

 Estelle Mountain is drained on its north slopes by Dawson Canyon Wash and by ten other unnamed canyons all tributary to Temescal Creek on its west, south and east facing slopes.